lsst-sqre/kafka-aggregator/docs/userguide.rst

 In this guide, we use ``docker-compose`` to illustrate how to run kafka-aggregator.
 To run kafka-aggregator on a Kubernetes environment see the :ref:`installation` section instead.

-kafka-aggregator `docker-compose configuration`_ includes services to run Confluent Kafka (zookeeper, broker, schema-registry and control-center) and was based on `this example`_.
+kafka-aggregator `docker-compose configuration`_ run Confluent Kafka services.

+..
+Make a footnote ref to `this example`_.

 .. _docker-compose configuration: https://github.com/lsst-sqre/kafka-aggregator/blob/master/docker-compose.yaml
 .. _this example: https://github.com/confluentinc/examples/blob/5.3.2-post/cp-all-in-one/docker-compose.yml